How to Change Jobs in Japan

 ※ Immigration Services Agency of Japan, “所属(契約)機関に関する届出(高度専門職1号イ又はロ、高度専門職2号(イ又はロ)、研究、技術・人文知識・国際業務、介護、興行、技能、特定技能)

-How to Change Jobs in Japan - Suggested Timeline
+How to Change Jobs in Japan in Only 6 Steps

 The average time between searching for a new job and starting the new job is approximately 3 to 6 months.
 Fixing a schedule will help you work more systematically, so set a target period or timeframe and work towards that goal.